catheraaine/nerd-girls-blog/content/blog/0-initialize/index.md

 ---
 title: Our First Post
 date: "2019-08-12"
-description: "Hello World"
+description: "This is where our first post will be, when we have a first post."
 ---

-# Title of My Post
+## Title of My Post

-## Subheadings
+### Subheadings

 This is a paragraph with a [link](url).
 You can just type a paragraph out like normal.
 Bold text has **two asterisks** and italic text has *one asterisk*.